triton-inference-server/server/docs/backend.rst

 Inference Requests and Responses
 --------------------------------

-For each model there is a single scheduler thread that calls TRITONBACKEND_ModelExecute to execute inference requests on the model.
-Each call to TRITONBACKEND_ModelExecute communicates a batch of requests to execute and the instance of the model that should be used to execute those requests.
-The backend should not allow the scheduler thread to return from TRITONBACKEND_ModelExecute until it is ready to handle another set of requests (the :ref:`identity example
+Triton calls TRITONBACKEND\_ModelInstanceExecute to execute inference requests on a model instance.
+Each call to TRITONBACKEND\_ModelInstanceExecute communicates a batch of requests to execute and the instance of the model that should be used to execute those requests.
+The backend should not allow the scheduler thread to return from TRITONBACKEND\_ModelInstanceExecute until that instance is ready to handle another set of requests.
+Typically this means that the TRITONBACKEND\_ModelInstanceExecute function will create responses and release the requests before returning.
-<section-example-backends>` shows how a backend can delay returning
-until there is a model instance available).

-A performant backend will allow model instances to execute in parallel.
-Typically this is done by using multiple threads, one for each model instance.
-The scheduler thread can then simply pass the batch of requests to the appropriate instance thread where the inference execution takes place.

 Most backends will create a single response for each request.
 For that kind of backend executing a single inference requests requires the following steps:

-* Create a response for the request using TRITONBACKEND_ResponseNew.
+* Create a response for the request using TRITONBACKEND\_ResponseNew.

-* For each request input tensor use TRITONBACKEND_InputProperties to get shape and datatype of the input as well as the buffer(s) containing the tensor contents.
+* For each request input tensor use TRITONBACKEND\_InputProperties to get shape and datatype of the input as well as the buffer(s) containing the tensor contents.

-* For each output tensor that the request expects to be returned, use TRITONBACKEND_ResponseOutput to create the output tensor of the required datatype and shape.
-Use TRITONBACKEND_OutputBuffer to get a pointer to the buffer where the tensor's contents should be written.
+* For each output tensor that the request expects to be returned, use TRITONBACKEND\_ResponseOutput to create the output tensor of the required datatype and shape.
+Use TRITONBACKEND\_OutputBuffer to get a pointer to the buffer where the tensor's contents should be written.

 * Use the inputs to perform the inference computation that produces the requested output tensor contents into the appropriate output buffers.

-* Optionally attach parameters to the response.
+* Optionally set parameters in the response.

-* Send the response using TRITONBACKEND_ResponseSend.
+* Send the response using TRITONBACKEND\_ResponseSend.

-* Release the request using TRITONBACKEND_RequestRelease.
+* Release the request using TRITONBACKEND\_RequestRelease.

 For a batch of requests the backend should attempt to combine the execution of the individual requests as much as possible to increase